 That leaves us with molecular diagnostic testing like PCR and rapid antigen testing:

 - PCR stands for polymerase chain reaction, a genetic test widely considered the most accurate – but that can also take the longest to get results.
-NAAT (nucleic acid amplification test) is another name for this molecular diagnostic test that amplifies the DNA of the virus so it can be detected.
+NAAT (nucleic acid amplification test) is also a molecular diagnostic test that amplifies the DNA of the virus so it can be detected.